csoroz/CIPs/CIP-1694/README.md

 > Moreover, the treasury threshold could also be adaptive, depending on the total Lovelace that is being withdrawn,
 > or different thresholds could be set for different levels of withdrawal.

+> **Note**
+> To achieve legitimacy, the minimum acceptable threshold should be no less than 50% of the delegated stake.

 ##### Restrictions